genotrance/px/README.md

 ## What is Px?
 Px is a HTTP(s) proxy server that allows applications to authenticate through an NTLM or Windows Kerberos authenticated proxy server, typically used in corporate deployments, without having to deal with the actual handshake.
 It is primarily designed to run on Windows systems and authenticates on behalf of the application using the currently logged in Windows user account.

-Px is very similar to "NTLM Authorization Proxy Server" (http://ntlmaps.sourceforge.net/) and CNTLM (http://cntlm.sourceforge.net/) in that it sits between the corporate proxy and applications and offloads the authentication.
+Px is very similar to "NTLM Authorization Proxy Server" [NTLMAPS](http://ntlmaps.sourceforge.net/) and [CNTLM](http://cntlm.sourceforge.net/) in that it sits between the corporate proxy and applications and offloads the authentication.
 The primary difference in Px is to use the currently logged in user's credentials to log in automatically rather than requiring the user to provide the username, password (hash) and domain information.
 This is accomplished by using Microsoft SSPI to generate the tokens and signatures required to authenticate with the proxy.
 The other advantage is that Px supports Kerberos authentication as well, which NTLMAPS and CNTLM do not.

 NTLMAPS and CNTLM were designed for non-Windows users stuck behind a corporate proxy.
 As a result, they require the user to provide the correct credentials to authenticate.
 On Windows, the user has already logged in with his credentials so Px is designed for Windows users who would like to use tools that aren't designed to deal with proxy authentication, without having to supply and maintain the credentials within Px.

 The following link from Microsoft provides a good starting point to understand how NTLM authentication works:

   https://msdn.microsoft.com/en-us/library/dd925287.aspx